oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 MAY execute the requests within a change set in any order and MAY return the responses to the individual requests in any order.
-If a request specifies a request identifier, the service MUST include the [Content-ID]{.Datatype} header with the request identifier in the corresponding response so clients can correlate requests and responses.
+If a request specifies a request identifier, the service MUST include the `Content-ID` header with the request identifier in the corresponding response so clients can correlate requests and responses.

 #### []{#sec_MultipartBatchResponse}[11.7.7.5]{#_Toc477876729} [Multipart Batch Response](#sec_MultipartBatchResponse)

-A multipart response to a batch request MUST contain a [Content-Type]{.Datatype} header with value `multipart/mixed.`
+A multipart response to a batch request MUST contain a `Content-Type` header with value `multipart/mixed.`

 The body of a multipart response to a multipart batch request MUST structurally match one-to-one with the multipart batch request body,